 - Accrue in advance - Select this option if you want employees to accrue their whole entitlement in advance.
 This means that the full annual entitlement will be accrued in the employee's first pay run and will be added to their leave balance;

-- Carrying over the balance - This setting allows you to cap the number of leave hours to carry over to the next leave year.
+- Carrying over the balance - This setting allows you to cap the number of leave units to carry over to the next leave year.
 If the entire leave balance is to be carried over, keep the default setting of "the entire balance".
-If only a portion of the leave balance is to be carried over, select "a maximum of" from the drop down list and then enter the maximum number of hours to be carried over.
+If only a portion of the leave balance is to be carried over, select "a maximum of" from the drop down list and then enter the maximum number of units to be carried over.

 Payment Setup: This determines whether the employee is paid for the leave taken and the pay category that is assigned when leave is taken.
-(The default setting for Payment Setup on the Annual Leave - leave category used to be Basic but this has been updated in later releases so that leave hours are reported against a separate pay category called Annual Leave Taken - you are free to change this if necessary)
+(The default setting for Payment Setup on the Annual Leave - leave category used to be Basic but this has been updated in later releases so that the leave is reported against a separate pay category called Annual Leave Taken - you are free to change this if necessary)

 - Basic: When an employee does not use timesheets, the employee's leave balance will be reduced, earnings are not impacted.
 When an employee is using timesheets to submit all time worked, an earnings line will be created and the leave balance will be reduced.
 To check or assign the employee's timesheet setting, go to the employee's 'Pay Run Defaults' page.
 The timesheets option